webtactics/gtsc/pages/home.md

 ---

-## Website under construction ##
+At Gloucester Thunderbolts Swimming Club we provide opportunities for swimmers of all levels to improve their swimming, have some fun, and achieve personal goals.

-At Gloucester Thunderbolts Swimming Club we provide opportunities for swimmers of all levels to improve their swimming and achieve personal goals.
 We are a family friendly club offering a friendly and relaxed environment for all swimmers, both young and old.